Former Trump aide Hope Hicks to work at Fox company

 The new company is expected to get an official name and begin operations early next year.

-Julie Henderson and Nathaniel Brown, the communications team at 21st Century Fox, are not moving to the new company.
+Julie Henderson and Nathaniel Brown, the communications team at 21st Century Fox, aren’t moving to the new company.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.